 To venture to Costa Rica is to witness a land where tropical wilderness still reigns above all else.
 Cool, misty cloud forests shelter an abundance of monkeys and toucans.
 Macaws and sloths can be spotted in lush jungle canopies, volcanoes tower over fertile lowlands, and remote shores give way to vibrant seas teeming with marine creatures.
 There are two coasts, and when you add the opportunity to experience one of the world’s greatest feats of engineering—the Panama Canal—it might be hard to choose your adventure from our array of exciting expedition options.
-Here we break down six ways to discover the wonders of this biodiverse region.
+Here we break down four ways to discover the wonders of this biodiverse region.

 1. A perfect introduction to Costa Rica, plus a canal transit

 Over eight incredible days, explore the remote rainforests and idyllic islands off the Pacific Coast of Costa Rica and Panama.
-Opt to snorkel, kayak, horseback ride, or take a dip in a waterfall pool, far from any inhabited places.
+Opt to snorkel, kayak, or take a dip in a waterfall pool, far from any inhabited places.
 Look for parakeets and tanagers, agoutis, and several species of monkeys and sea turtles, and also participate in sea turtle rehabilitation at the Latin American Sea Turtles Association on the Osa Peninsula, We also have special permission to visit the Smithsonian Tropical Research Institute and to experience the Panama Canal in a way few ever get to, by day and lit up by night.

 2. An ideal first-time itinerary for avid birders